Taro Kono still LDP members' top choice for next Japan PM, poll shows

 Vaccination minister Taro Kono is still the most popular choice among ruling Liberal Democratic Party rank-and-file members to be the next head of the LDP and hence Japan's prime minister, a Kyodo News poll showed Sunday, ahead of the party's presidential election later this week.

+After incorporating LDP Diet members' planned votes, however, none of the four candidates in the LDP leadership race is likely to win an overall majority vote in the first round, meaning the successor to Prime Minister Yoshihide Suga is expected to be determined in a runoff vote.

-Kono came in at 47.4% support, down 1.2 percentage points from the previous survey held earlier this month and was followed by former Foreign Minister Fumio Kishida at 22.4%, up 3.9 points.
+Among the rank-and-file voters, Kono gained 47.4% support, down 1.2 percentage points from the previous survey held earlier this month, and was followed by former Foreign Minister Fumio Kishida at 22.4%, up 3.9 points.

 Former communications minister Sanae Takaichi came third at 16.2% and Seiko Noda, the LDP's executive acting secretary general, was at 3.4%, while 10.7% of the respondents said they have yet to decide who to vote for.

-The party election will be held on Wednesday after Prime Minister Yoshihide Suga said earlier this month he will resign amid mounting criticism over his government’s coronavirus response.
+The party election will be held on Wednesday after Suga said earlier this month he will resign amid mounting criticism over his government's coronavirus response.

 In the first round of the election, each of the LDP's 382 Diet members will cast a vote, and another 382 votes will be determined based on the preferences of some 1.1 million rank-and-file members.
 If no candidate secures an outright majority, a runoff will be held with votes from the 382 Diet members and each of the LDP's 47 prefectural chapters.